CoinFabrik/geppetto/README.md

   <img src="./assets/GeppettoMini.png" alt="Geppetto" center/>
 </p>

-Geppetto is a Slack bot that integrates with OpenAI's and DALL-E-3 models.
+Geppetto is a Slack bot for teams to easily interact with ChatGPT.
+It integrates with OpenAI's and DALL-E-3 models  This project is brought to you by [CoinFabrik](https://www.coinfabrik.com) a company specialized in cybersecurity and decentralized technologies.

 ## Features